mongodb/docs/source/includes/steps-restore-automatic-sharded-cluster.rst

                 .. include:: /includes/fact-restore-doesnt-include-selected-time.rst

-                :gold:`IMPORTANT:` If you are restoring a sharded cluster that runs |fcv-link| of 4.0 or earlier, you must :ref:`enable cluster checkpoints
+                :gold:`IMPORTANT:` If you are restoring a sharded cluster that runs |fcv-link| 4.0 or earlier, you must :ref:`enable cluster checkpoints
                 <enable-cluster-checkpoints>` to
                 perform a |pit| restore on a sharded cluster.
 If no